 As a brand, you probably know quite well what you want to achieve through your campaign and the influencer partnership.
 However, when it comes to your influencer agreement, identifying what you’ll need can be lightly more complicated, especially if you don’t yet have much experience with the document.

 That’s why, once you’ve agreed with the influencer about the cooperation and need to prepare a contract, it’s a good idea to consult with an attorney or advisor who has experience in this area.
 They can help you navigate the legal aspects of influencer marketing in all of its nuances, and help you draw up an agreement that is comprehensive, campaign-tailored, and protects your interests.

 When working with the attorney, you’ll want to discuss the scope of the campaign, outline the compensation structure, the content creation, approval, dissemination processes, and other relevant campaign-specific information.
 This way, you can ensure that your influencer agreement covers all the necessary legal components of your cooperation.

 In the beginning, the legal aspect of influencer marketing can seem a little daunting.
 Luckily, there are quite a few influencer agreement templates and forms available for free you can use to simplify and streamline the process.
 Here are some of them:

 - 40+ Editable influencer contracts

 These templates can give you quite a good idea of what influencer contracts should look like.

 Hopefully, I could deliver some value and show the importance of the influencer contract.

 However, remember that not everything is black and white.
-If you have found the perfect influencer who you are really seeking to work with, but they avoid working with influencer contracts… just try to make sure that everything is certain and agreed upon by chat or a call.
+If you have found the perfect influencer who you are really seeking to work with, but avoid working with influencer contracts… just try to make sure that everything is certain and agreed upon by chat or a call.